Adoitya/Adoitya/README.md

 - 👀 I’m interested in coding the shit out
 - 🌱 I’m currently learning C programming language
 - 💞️ I’m looking to collaborate on developing various things regard coding
-- 📫 How to reach me ig - @adoityaa, linkedin - bala aditya anakapalli
+- 📫 How to reach me ig - @adoityaa

 <!---
 Adoitya/Adoitya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.